 In addition, there can be a variety of merit bonuses offered by the company in conjunction with job-performance, peer recognition, or community service programs.
 You may want to learn about those and consider them as well.

-The value of medical insurance cannot be underestiimated.
+The value of medical insurance cannot be underestimated.
 And the inclusion of dental, vision, and psychological coverage makes it that much more valuable.

-Indeed, the cost of health care for a typical American family of four covered by an average employer-sponsored plan is $28,166, according to an analysis of 2018 data by actuarial service firm Milliman.1 Employers typically pick up a good portion — often more than 50 percent — of that cost.
+Indeed, the cost of health care for a typical American family of four covered by an average employer-sponsored plan is $28,166, according to an analysis by actuarial service firm Milliman.1 Employers typically pick up a good portion — often more than 50 percent — of that cost.

 No wonder, then, that nearly 6 in 10 middle class workers feel more financially secure because of the benefits they receive at work, according to a recent MassMutual Workplace Benefits Study.